Mango Magic Tropical Smoothie Recipe

 I was passing by Tropical Smoothie Cafe on my last US visit and decided to stop by for a quick smoothie.
 I chose their Mango Magic Smoothie, which was super delicious.
 But the dollars I had to spend on that glass motivated me enough to make it at home at a fraction of the cost.

 The homemade smoothie was exactly the same as the one I had at the cafe.
-If you have frozen fruits at hand, you, too, can make this cafe style smoothies at home in no time.
+If you have frozen fruit on hand, you can also make these cafe-style smoothies at home in no time.
 Do try this recipe.

 About Mango Magic Smoothie